luispereira/SPref/README.md

 ### Default Preferences ###
-It is possible to add a default resource file by providing it to the Spref
+It is possible to add a default resource file by providing it to the SPref
 ```java
  SPref.init(this).name("NEW_NAME").provideDefaultResourceFile(R.raw.file).buildSettings();
 ```